Burnside, Nova Scotia

 Burnside is a Canadian urban neighbourhood located along the northeast shore of Bedford Basin of the Halifax Regional Municipality in Dartmouth, Nova Scotia.

 History

 Burnside was the name originally given to the farm of Duncan Waddell, a Scotsman who had settled the area.
 Burn comes from the Scottish word for "stream", since one flowed through the property.
 Gradually, his land was sold off to various industries, including National Gypsum, a brickyard, a steel company, an oil terminal, and the Bedford Magazine.

 More recently, Burnside has been the location of a major concentration of industry and commercial development since the 1970 completion of the A. Murray MacKay Bridge near the previously existing Industrial Estate, which had only 4 enterprises prior to the bridge opening.
 There are very few dwellings in Burnside as it is used almost exclusively for commercial operations; the only residential areas being the adjacent communities of Highfield Park, Albro Lake and Wright's Cove.

 Burnside Industrial Park was formally opened by Dartmouth mayor Roland J. Thornhill in December 1969.
+By the mid-1970s, Burnside was home to 360 industries employing over 4,500 people.